KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-DisneyWaitTimes by gberg927](https://github.com/gberg927/MMM-DisneyWaitTimes)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 3. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-DockerVisualizer by aaron64](https://github.com/aaron64/MMM-DockerVisualizer)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-DockerVisualizer.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `jQuery.js`: Replace it with built-in fetch.